Skip to main content

 };

-Since instance management is automatically handled by the platform, it is recommended to use the async/await pattern for cloud functions instead of Promise chaining:
+Since instance management is handled automatically by the platform, it's recommended to use the async/await pattern in cloud functions and avoid Promise chaining:

 exports.main = async (event, context) => {